fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/who_shot_gas/readme.md

 		// If 1, Ignore gas can being shot before game starts (Survival/Scavenge) who_shot_gas_ignore "1"

+		// If 1, Ignore gas can if ignited by fire who_shot_gas_ignore_fire "0"

+		// If 1, Ignore gas can if ignited by special infected (Ex.
+Spitter) who_shot_gas_ignore_infected "1"

 		// Output to the chat last X players to explodes (last hit) a gascan.
 (0=OFF) who_shot_gas_number "5"